Infecta/Yuangeki-PCB-Research/README.md

 This repo serves to document the yuangeki PCB as much as possible.
 It contains the following.

-- Rough Schematic of the Yuangeki PCB V1.2a
+- Rough Schematic of the Yuangeki PCB V1.2a*
 - PoC custom firmware you can flash on the board (More details below)
-- Firmware dumps*
+- Firmware dumps**

 The goal of this repo is to document my findings in hopes someone more capable than me can make a more stable firmware.

 I made the PoC firmware to fix an issue with the lever & implementing a more proper IO implementation other than Mouse + KB

+*I really meant rough.
+I did my best to double check the connections but I can't guarantee everything is accurate.

-*I couldn't dump the firmware of the CH552T and I have already overwritten the firmware.
+**I couldn't dump the firmware of the CH552T and I have already overwritten the firmware.

 Findings
 ---